The Spiritual Heart

-The spiritual heart is a heart of a spirit born child of God who has come to be converted by having a humble and contrite mind.
-This conversion continues to take place by a believer, who has repented of breaking God's commandments, who has accepted Christ's sacrifice to cover and forgive his sins and who has made the desire of his heart through the helping power of God's Spirit to always obey God and His commandments and to always be led by God's Spirit.
+The spiritual heart is a heart of a spirit born child of God who has come to be converted by having a humble and contrite mind, and who has repented of breaking God's commandments with a set desire of his heart through the helping power of God's Spirit to always obey God and His commandments.
 It is a heart that fears God and His judgment against sin.
-It is a heart that has a faithful and trusting attitude in God and His Word, along with an uncompromising and commandment guided strong conscience, and understands that this all produces in him a Christ-like behavior of the heart that will always bear the fruit of God's love.
+It is a heart that has a faithful and trusting attitude in God and His Word, along with an uncompromising and commandment guided strong conscience, and understands that this all produces in him a Christ-like behavior of the heart that bears the fruit of God's love.

 This is the spiritual heart that has grown to be patterned after the heart of God the Father, and Jesus Christ, in every aspect of one's relationships with God and man, because it is inspired, motivated, and powered by the leading and directing of God's Holy Spirit that was made available in a powerful way on the Day of Pentecost.
-Is your heart being led and powered by God's Holy Spirit or are you denying the power of God's Holy Spirit and saying that no one can live his life without continuing to sin?
-A true born again saint has grown in the Spirit of God to come to have a spiritual heart?
+Is your heart being led and powered by God's Holy Spirit or are you denying the power of the God Holy Spirit?
+A born again saint has grown in the Spirit of God to come to have a spiritual heart?
 God says -- "O, that there were such a heart in them, that they would fear me, and keep all my commandments always, that it might be well with them and their children---," Deut.
 5:29.

 How does one come to develop and receive this spiritual heart?